rangsimanketkaew/QM-on-TAIWANIA/README.md

 # PBS-submission
-Automated interactive PBS Professional job submission for TAIWANIA (PETA) cluster, NCHC, Taiwan.
-Scripts were written and tested during in state open beta testing.
+Quantum chemistry interactive PBS Professional job submission on TAIWANIA (PETA) cluster, National Center for High-Performance Computing, Taiwan.
+All scripts were written in tcsh and tested during in state open beta testing.
 Source code customization is required for use by other job scheduler and other cluster.
 <p align="center">
    <img alt="Capture_Menu" src="https://github.com/rangsimanketkaew/PBS-submission/blob/master/taiwania-cluster.jpeg" align=middle width="300pt" hight="100pt" />
 <p/>